 And, of course, conventional agriculturalists argue that permaculture cannot match the yields of modern farming methods.
 But they are not the only ones.
 Some biologists also note that the natural forests permaculturists seek to mimic are not capable of feeding the world—in fact, that is why humans developed agriculture.

 Again, this post is merely an introduction to a complex topic.
-Permaculture is an involved subject in and of itself; plus it takes on a variety of forms as it is adapted to varying circumstances.
-Farmers of all stripes and beliefs use permaculture, and the system tends to reflect their different values.
-If you are interested in permaculture, take the time to search for a presentation that will fit with your values, as well as your natural ecosystem.
+Permaculture is an involved subject in and of itself.
+Furthermore, it takes on a variety of forms to adapt to varying circumstances.
+Farmers of all stripes and beliefs use permaculture.
+The system tends to reflect their different values.
+If you are interested in permaculture, take the time to search for a presentation that fits your values, as well as your natural ecosystem.